alicevillar/sfa_api/README.md

  <h3>C4: Encode and Escape Data</h3>

-:white_check_mark:Encoding/Escaping is used to neutralize content against other forms of injection.
+Encoding/Escaping is used to neutralize content against other forms of injection.
-Escaping is a subset of encoding, where not all characters need to be encoded.

-Password is stored in hashed into the database and the authentication process uses hashing comparison.
+> :white_check_mark: In SFA-API, password is stored in hashed into the database and the authentication process uses hashing comparison.
 For password hashing we use the library [Werkzeug](https://pypi.org/project/Werkzeug/).

-:white_check_mark: <h3>C5: Validate All Inputs</h3>
+<h3>C5: Validate All Inputs</h3>

-:white_check_mark: Input validation is a programming technique that ensures only properly formatted data may enter a software system component.
+Input validation is a programming technique that ensures only properly formatted data may enter a software system component.
 It validates that an input value is what you think it should be.
 Syntax validity means that the data is in the form that is expected.

-> SFA-API validates inputs we use the Python library [Validator Collection](https://pypi.org/project/validator-collection/), which is a Python library that provides functions that can be used to validate the type and contents of an input value.
+> :white_check_mark: SFA-API validates inputs we use the Python library [Validator Collection](https://pypi.org/project/validator-collection/), which is a Python library that provides functions that can be used to validate the type and contents of an input value.

  <h3>C6: Implement Digital Identity</h3>